-Before you reach for a second round of your favorite pastry, it might be worth taking a closer look at what eating too many processed foods could mean for your health.
+Before you reach for a second slice of pizza or another breakfast croissant, it might be worth taking a closer look at what eating too many processed foods could mean for your health.
 From potential risks like weight gain to heart disease, filling your diet with processed foods may not be worth the momentary pleasure or convenience.

 What Is Processed Food?